If you’re someone like me, you enjoy structure, neatness, and simplicity.

 Data mining is defined as “knowledge discovery in databases,” and is how data scientists uncover previously unseen patterns and truths through various models.

-For example, a clustering analysis can be applied to a set within a data lake.
+For example, a clustering analysis is a type of data mining technique that can be applied to a set within a data lake.
 This will group large amounts of data together based on their similarities.

 Through data visualization tools, data mining helps clear up the chaotic nature of unstructured, raw forms of data.